nbehrnd/webpage/source/learn/oop_features_in_fortran/index.md

 Language features from Fortran 95 and later will be used; those from Fortran 2003 and later will also be shortly described.
-They are explained in more detail in e.g., Metcalf, Reid, Cohen and Bader.[^MFE] See also [Fortran 95 language features](https://en.wikipedia.org/wiki/Fortran_95_language_features) for the language's fundamentals; the prerequisite for understanding this article
+They are explained in more detail in e.g., Metcalf, Reid, Cohen and Bader.[^mfe] See also [Fortran 95 language features](https://en.wikipedia.org/wiki/Fortran_95_language_features) for the language's fundamentals; the prerequisite for understanding this article